Chapter 28 : Uh-Oh, Love Comes To Town

 Another feature caught my eye.
 There was another passage out of the castle, on the fourth floor!
 “There’s another tunnel!”
 I cried.

 “Hey,” he said.
 “Can’t have you knowing all the secrets of Hogwarts already.
 It took us years!”
 He hid his lit wand behind his back so I couldn’t read the map in the dim light.
 It illuminated him like a weird silhouette as he moved closer.

-“Nothing?” he asked with a wicked grin.
-“All right, what about this?”
+“Oh yeah?” he asked with a wicked grin.
+“All right, how’s this for convincing?”
 He pulled me to him and pressed his lips against mine.
 I tensed up, surprised; for a second I just stood there with my hands curled up against his chest, not really sure what to do with them, the map flattened between us.
 Then I relaxed and wound my arms around his neck, pulling him closer, savouring the tingling feeling of his hand on my waist, his other hand in my hair.
 My wand clattered to the floor and we were left in complete darkness, but that was just fine; in my mind, there were fireworks going off in the tunnel rather than it being pitch black.

 He eventually pulled away, though my arms were still around his neck.
 I had no intention of letting go of him just yet.
 “Sorry, what were you saying?” he asked.
 Even though I couldn’t see him in the dark, I knew he was smirking at me.

 If I had tried to say anything, it wouldn’t have come out as comprehensible words, so I breathily pulled him back and kissed him again, more passionately than before.
 Fiery warmth flooded through me as his hands moved and I felt my back press against the stone wall.
 I never wanted this to stop.
 I wouldn’t have minded if we just stayed down here in this tunnel forever.
 It would be at least a few days before someone sent out a search party for us, right?